5 Questions to Ask When Building Your Member Value Proposition

 June, 20 2019

 This represents a huge problem, and is one that we see again and again with associations of all kinds.
-Many are challenged by a lack of member engagement, but are at a loss to properly describe their Member Value Proposition (MVP).
+Many are challenged by the difficulty of attracting new members, but are at a loss to properly describe their Member Value Proposition (MVP).

 How to Define Your Membership Value Proposition

 You should already be in touch with what your members want and what makes them tick.
-(If you need some help with that, check out: 6 Steps to Transform Your Member Engagement Strategy.)
+(If you need some help with that, check out: How to Transform Your Member Engagement Strategy.)

 The core message of your MVP should: